-Copyright (c) 2012-2016 Anthony Brown, Gaia Data Processing and Analysis Consortium
+Copyright (c) 2012-2020 Anthony Brown, Leiden University, Gaia Data Processing and Analysis Consortium

 PyGaia is open source and free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.